- 1. Preparing for the Voyage

-In Part A of this activity, students investigate how massive ice sheets can alter the landscape and deposit their sediments in the ocean.
-In Part B, students examine the phenomena that trigger the onset of ice building and subsequent periods of ice melting—Milankovich Cycles.
+In Part A of this activity, you will investigate how massive ice sheets can alter the landscape and deposit their sediments in the ocean.
+In Part B, you will examine the phenomena that trigger the onset of ice building and subsequent periods of ice melting—Milankovich Cycles.

-In the first part of this activity, students learn how particle size affects the rate of sediment deposition, and how sediment layers form.
-In Part B, students use a model to explore how sediments are deposited in ocean basins by icebergs.
+- In the first part of this activity, you will learn how particle size affects the rate of sediment deposition, and how sediment layers form.
+In Part B, you will build a physical model that shows how sediments are deposited in deep ocean environments during periods of glaciation.

 - 5. (Geologic) Timing is Everything!

-In Part A of this activity, students investigate the scope of geologic time by creating a timeline that marks major geologic and biological events over the 4.6 billion year history of planet Earth.
-In Part B, they make another timeline that encompasses the 23 million year span of time that the IODP expedition will focus on in terms of sedimentation and climate change.
+In Part A of this activity, you will investigate the scope of geologic time by creating a timeline that marks major geologic and biological events over the 4.6 billion year history of planet Earth.
+In Part B, you will make another timeline that encompasses the 23 million year span of time that the IODP expedition will focus on in terms of sedimentation and climate change.

 - 6. Analyzing Sediment Cores

-Students end the module by preparing a short presentation of their groups' findings.
-Their report will use the point of view, and the evidence collected by, four types of scientists:
+You will end the module by preparing a short presentation of your groups' findings.
+Your report will use the point of view, and the evidence collected by, four types of scientists: